PathakAnuj/HealthCare/Readme.md

 ## Usage

 To start using the HealthCare Website, simply visit the provided links and follow the on-screen instructions to book an appointment with a doctor of your choice.

-## Contributing

-We welcome contributions from the open-source community.
-If you'd like to contribute to this project, please follow our [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as needed.

 ---